etnperlong/SingBox4Magisk/README.md

 #### Enter manual mode

-If you want to control xray by running command totally, just add a file `/data/adb/xray/manual`.
-In this situation, xray service won't start on boot automatically and you cann't manage service start/stop via Magisk Manager App.
+If you want to control sing-box by running command totally, just add a file `/data/adb/sing-box/manual`.
+In this situation, sing-box service won't start on boot automatically and you cann't manage service start/stop via Magisk Manager App.

 #### Select which UID to proxy

-- If you expect transparent proxy ( read Transparent proxy section for more detail ) for specific Apps, just write down these Apps' uid in file `/data/adb/xray/appid.list` .
+- If you expect transparent proxy ( read Transparent proxy section for more detail ) for specific Apps, just write down these Apps' uid in file `/data/adb/sing-box/appid.list` .

   Each App's uid should separate by space or just one App's uid per line. ( for Android App's uid , you can search App's package name in file `/data/system/packages.list` , or you can look into some App like Shadowsocks. )

-- If you expect all Apps proxy by xray with transparent proxy, just write `ALL` in file `/data/adb/xray/appid.list` .
+- If you expect all Apps proxy by sing-box with transparent proxy, just write `ALL` in file `/data/adb/sing-box/appid.list` .

-- If you expect all Apps proxy by xray with transparent proxy EXCEPT specific Apps, write down `bypass` at the first line then these Apps' uid separated as above in file `/data/adb/xray/appid.list`.
+- If you expect all Apps proxy by sing-box with transparent proxy EXCEPT specific Apps, write down `bypass` at the first line then these Apps' uid separated as above in file `/data/adb/sing-box/appid.list`.

-- Transparent proxy won't take effect until the xray service start normally and file `/data/adb/xray/appid.list` is not empty.
+- Transparent proxy won't take effect until the sing-box service start normally and file `/data/adb/sing-box/appid.list` is not empty.

 #### Manage service start / stop

-- xray service script is `$MODDIR/scripts/xray.service`.
+- sing-box service script is `$MODDIR/scripts/sing-box.service`.

 - For example, in my environment ( Magisk-alpha version: 23001 )

   - Start service :

-    `/data/adb/xray/scripts/xray.service start`
+    `/data/adb/sing-box/scripts/sing-box.service start`

   - Stop service :

-    `/data/adb/img/xray/scripts/xray.service stop`
+    `/data/adb/img/sing-box/scripts/sing-box.service stop`

 #### Manage transparent proxy enable / disable

-- Transparent proxy script is `/data/adb/xray/scripts/xray.tproxy`.
+- Transparent proxy script is `/data/adb/sing-box/scripts/sing-box.tproxy`.

 - For example, in my environment ( Magisk-alpha version: 23001 )

   - Enable Transparent proxy :

-    `/data/adb/xray/scripts/xray.tproxy enable`
+    `/data/adb/sing-box/scripts/sing-box.tproxy enable`

   - Disable Transparent proxy :

-    `/data/adb/xray/scripts/xray.tproxy disable`
+    `/data/adb/sing-box/scripts/sing-box.tproxy disable`

 #### Bypass Transparent proxy when connecting to WLAN